When you always wore leather clothes, don’t stop it

 Give your friends on twitter a tip how to look posh in leather over 40.
 Thanks <3

+Do you wear leather clothes?
 Do you like the look of leather clothes, but don’t know what to look for when shopping for leather clothes?
-Then you may like to read the post at the link.
-Do you wear leather clothes?
-Just curious.
+Then check the link to get informed.

 © 2013-2019 Nicole Mölders | All rights reserved